AEW The First Dance: Storylines

 The First Dance featured professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
 Storylines were produced on AEW's weekly television programs, Dynamite and Rampage, the supplementary online streaming shows, Dark and Elevation, and The Young Bucks' YouTube series Being The Elite.

 Event

 Preliminary matches

-The event opened with the entire arena chanting for CM Punk.
+The event opened with the attendance chanting for CM Punk.
 "Cult of Personality", Punk's theme music, began playing and Punk made his way to the ring to a massive ovation.
 Punk took a microphone and spoke about his return, and challenged Darby Allin to a match at All Out, a match that had been teased by Allin a month beforehand at Fight for the Fallen when The First Dance was originally announced.

 In the first match on the card, Jurassic Express (Jungle Boy and Luchasaurus) faced Private Party (Isiah Kassidy and Marq Quen) in an AEW World Tag Team Championship Eliminator tournament semi-finals match.
 Jungle Boy pinned Quen after performing his tag team finisher with Luchasaurus to win the match and advance in the tournament.

 Following this, Jade Cargill faced Kiera Hogan.
 Cargill performed "Jaded" on Hogan to quickly win the match.